operator-framework/operator-sdk/doc/proposals/composable-integration-in sdk.md

 ### Implementation Details/Notes/Constraints (optional)

-The Composable SDK offers the following types.
+The Composable SDK offers the following types to be used in a CRD definition:

 ```golang
 type ObjectRef struct {